 The Group leases a property, motor vehicles and machinery.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.

-The weighted average incremental borrowing rate applied to lease liabilities ranged from 1.75% - 7.60% (2021: 4.41% - 7.60%).
+The weighted average incremental borrowing rate applied to lease liabilities ranged from 1.75% to 7.60% (2022: 1.75% to 7.60%).

-16. Loan and Borrowings
+15. Loan and borrowings